-- Students enter using Spring Street Office Doors - o Gym Lobby Doors will remain locked - Inner Court Doors Monitored - o AM: Personnel remain at door from 7:45-8:15AM - o PM: Personnel remain at door from 11:55AM-12:15PM - o There is a clock in the Inner Court entrance.
-That is the time that will be honored. - Upper Inner Stairwell Doors Locked until 8AM - Parents of our youngest students may still take their children to their classrooms
+- Students enter using the Inner Court Doors. - Inner Court Doors Monitored - o AM: Personnel remain at doors from 7:45-8:15AM - There is a clock in the Inner Court entrance.
+That is the time that will be honored. - Parents of our youngest students may still take their children to their classrooms

-All sales reps, all parents, all visitors are required to enter the building through the Spring Street entrance during the school day.
+All sales reps, all parents, all visitors are required to enter the building through the Main Door off the school parking lot during the school day.

-- 1. The designated entrance is the main door off Spring Street. - 2.
+- 1. The designated entrance is the main door off school parking lot. - 2.
 All doors including classroom doors will remain locked during the day. - 3.
-ALL visitors must report to the office to sign in and sign out. - when visitors are buzzed in, they will be asked who they are prior to entering and/or physically identified before being permitted to enter. - 5.
+ALL visitors must report to the office to sign in and sign out. - 4.
+When visitors are buzzed in, they will be asked who they are prior to entering and/or physically identified before being permitted to enter. - 5.
 All visitors will be required to sign in and sign out, returning the visitor badge upon leaving. - 6.
 Visitors will be escorted to their destination or the person with whom they are meeting will come to the office to meet them. - 7.
 Students and Staff WILL NOT OPEN doors for any person. - 8.
-All visitors must enter through the Spring Street Entrance. - 9.
+All visitors must enter through the Main Door off the school parking lot... - 9.
 Incidents of illegal entry, theft of property, vandalism, or damage to property will be reported to the school/parish administration and law enforcement officials as soon as discovered.
 A written report of the incident will be filed with the office within 24 hours of the discovery. - 10.
 Unauthorized vehicles will be reported to law enforcement officials. - 11.
 Every staff member will be issued a photo ID.